utagoeinc/AutonomousEV3Car/lane_detection/README.md

     In our case, the region of interest looks like a triangle with vertices of (0, 176), (176, 176), and (88, 105).

 1. Detect Lines

+    To detect lines from the image of masked edges, we applied the Hough transform.
+    Hough transform is a feature extraction technique often used in an image processing.

     ![hough](https://raw.githubusercontent.com/utagoeinc/AutonomousEV3Car/images/lane_detection/hough.png)

+    In the Hough transform, mapping each points on the x-y space into Hough space using an equation in the figure above.
+    A point on the space corresponds to the line on the other space.
+    It means, a point of intersection on the Hough space represents the line on x-y space.

+    After detecting lines with Hough transform, there are a lot of lines in the result.
+    Therefore, we averaged them into two lines: a left line and a right line.
+    Function named average_slope_intercept() doing this process.

     ![lines](https://raw.githubusercontent.com/utagoeinc/AutonomousEV3Car/images/lane_detection/averaged_line.png)

+    Finally, averaged lines and input image are combined into single image and we got a result like below.

     ![result](https://raw.githubusercontent.com/utagoeinc/AutonomousEV3Car/images/lane_detection/combo_image.jpg)